gluster/samba-integration/README.md

 Various branches and resources are playing together to enable this CI:

-- [Centos-CI](https://ci.centos.org/) - these are the resource where our tests and builds run.
+- [CentOS CI](https://jenkins-samba.apps.ocp.ci.centos.org/) - these are the resources where we run our tests and builds.
-- [master branch](https://github.com/gluster/samba-integration/) - this brings up the test environment and then the tests from the tests branch
+- [_master_ branch](https://github.com/gluster/samba-integration/) - this brings up the test environment and then run tests from the tests branch
-- [tests branch](https://github.com/gluster/samba-integration/tree/tests) - the actual test suites to run, invoked by `make test` in the master branch after environment setup (could be a different repo, but we started here for simplicity)
+- [_tests_ branch](https://github.com/gluster/samba-integration/tree/tests) - the actual test suites to run, invoked by `make test` in the master branch after environment setup (could be a different repo, but we started here for simplicity)
-- [centos-ci branch](https://github.com/gluster/samba-integration/tree/centos-ci) - this contains the script that is run as part of the centos-ci job to prepare the host and trigger our `make test` at the end
-- [samba-build branch](https://github.com/gluster/samba-integration/tree/samba-build) - this contains the specfile and ansible automation to build our nightly samba RPMs
+- [_samba-build_ branch](https://github.com/gluster/samba-integration/tree/samba-build) - this contains the specfile and ansible automation to build our nightly samba RPMs
-- [Gluster Centos-CI jobs](https://github.com/gluster/centosci) - gluster's centos-ci integration: this contains the centos-ci job definitions for all gluster projects that have one, specifically for the samba-integration, nightly samba builds and nightly gluster builds
+- [CentOS CI jobs](https://github.com/anoopcs9/samba-centosci) - this contains the centos-ci job definition for gluster-integration, nightly samba builds
-- [nightly samba rpms repository](http://artifacts.ci.centos.org/gluster/nightly-samba/) - created by the nightly samba rpm build jobs
+- [nightly samba rpms repository](http://artifacts.ci.centos.org/samba/pkgs/) - created by the nightly samba rpm build jobs
 - [nightly gluster rpms repository](http://artifacts.ci.centos.org/gluster/nightly/) - created by nightly gluster rpm build jobs